TheFriendlyCoder/python_template/README.rst

 * clone the project files
 * rename the 'src/ksp_sample' subfolder to reflect the new project name

+  * For best results, you should name your Git repo the same name as your project
 * update the project specific parameters in the 'project.prop' file in the root folder
 * update the import path in the "./tests/test_version.py" script to reflect your new project name
 * activate project on `travis-ci.org <https://travis-ci.org/>`_